 What is Merger Node?

 The concept of identifying the merger property is like that of the splitter property, that is by viewing the corresponding packet.
+However, it also depend on the position of the merger node.
+If the Merger node is placed after the Mapper Node, the XPATH should be as per the Transform packet.
+If placed after GET or before Mergerl, the XPATH should be as per the Input packet.
 (In this case, it is the transform packet as the merger node is used after the Process node).

 The XPath provided for the MERGER Node is shown below:

 Application used for the Processflow Execution is: Magento2 and SAP B1.

 1) Go to Processflow section & Design a Processflow.

 2) The Processflow is designed as shown in the above section of the screen.
 Here, splitter is added to split the records in single document to multiple documents.